LowTechCoder/rpi4-retroarch-guide/README.md

 ## Auto Start and Shutdown RetroArch script
-I wrote some scripts that will help with autostarting and shutting down RetroArch.
+I wrote some scripts that will help with autostarting RetroArch, quiting RetroArch, and shutting down the Raspberry Pi.
 I just quickly want to point out that there is probably a better way of doing this like using SystemD, but that never worked out for me, lets just use my script for now.
 ```
 cd ~
 ```